steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 A short course for designers on making interactive SVGs with AI help.
 It will be presented as a [CreativeMornings FieldTrip](https://creativemornings.com/fieldtrips) in January 2026.

+[View Presentation](https://steveturbek.github.io/Designing-Interactive-SVGs-with-AI/presentation.svg)

+<figcaption>
+<b>> for the best experience, go to the [actual article web page](https://steveturbek.github.io/Designing-Interactive-SVGs-with-AI/) (this is a Github Readme preview)</b>></figcaption>

 ## Table of Contents

 {: .no_toc}

-* TOC
+- TOC
   {:toc}

-[View Presentation](https://steveturbek.github.io/Designing-Interactive-SVGs-with-AI/presentation.svg)

-<figcaption>
-<b>> for the best experience, go to the [actual article web page](https://steveturbek.github.io/Designing-Interactive-SVGs-with-AI/) (this is a Github Readme preview)</b>></figcaption>

-## Intro
+## TLDR

 - Designers know design tools, but coding and interaction is often a challenge
 - The SVG file format, known for icons, is unexpectedly, a powerful format similar to HTML.
 One can have style sheets and javascript in the file.
+- SVG can be used to include interactivity and delight in a project where dev resources or rules bock it.
 - SVG is a vector format, but is written in a language like HTML
 - LLMs are great at manipulating language
-- With proper set up, a designer can upload an image and collaborate the interaction into life!
+- With proper set up, a designer can upload an image and collaborate the interaction into life.
-- One can 'round trip' between design programs and AI
 - The SVG is now portable, contains its code.
+- One can 'round trip' between design programs and AI, made easier with the tools iincluded here

 ![Animation of a letter Z](images/z-animation.svg)